-The Risk Management Team (RMT) at IPG plays a crucial role in supporting marketing activities.
-The team coordinates with the trading desk to strategically hedge cargos as per the hedge policy, securing margins despite market volatility.

-Collaborating closely with the marketing team, RMT analyzes fundamental and technical aspects of the oil market, offering insights on pricing advantages, forward curves, and market structure for optimized trading positions.
-Additionally, RMT actively contributes to yearly budget planning, tracking company performance, and maintains vigilant oversight on marketing positions to uphold hedge policies and trade guidelines.
+The Risk Management Team (RMT) at IPG coordinates with Marketing to strategically hedge various shipments in accordance with the company's hedge policy.
+Working closely with the Marketing team, RMT analyzes fundamental and technical aspects of the oil market, offering insights on pricing advantages, forward curves, and market structure to optimize hedge positions.
+Furthermore, RMT directly participates in yearly budget planning, checking on company performance, and monitoring of marketing positions.